bradleyGamiMarques/Udacity-Backend-Project/README.md

 To get started with this project you will need to have a couple of files.

 * A Unix style terminal.
 Windows users, I prefer Git Bash.
 Mac users your regular terminal will be fine.
 * The SQL database.
-This is located in the repository named newsdata.sql
+[Found here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) Make sure to unzip the file.
 * The tools Vagrant and VirtualBox
 * The virtual machine files: https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip
 * The Python code logs.py also located in the repository.